jmbejara/example-updating-dashboard/README.md

 # About this project

 This example uses GitHub Actions to automatically update a dashboard.
 The dashboard consists of a Sphinx site that is published to GitHub Pages.
 The Sphinx site is generated using a custom tool called ChartBook: https://github.com/jmbejara/chartbook

+The documentation for ChartBook is available here: https://backofficedev.github.io/chartbook